quil-lang/quil/spec/Quil.md

 readout memory `ro`.
 We see that the global data memory `memory` is partitioned into a section `qaoa-params`, which is further partitioned into regions `beta` and `gamma`.
 This allows for convenient memory usage.
-For example, one may wish to peform a bulk update of `qaoa-params`, while still allowing subsequent Quil code to reference `beta` and `gamma` individually.
+For example, one may wish to perform a bulk update of `qaoa-params`, while still allowing subsequent Quil code to reference `beta` and `gamma` individually.

 #### Portability of Aliased Declarations